 After landing on a web page on Opera, you can notice a blue shield icon in the top right corner.
-Clicking on the Privacy Protection icon will show you how many ads are blocked on this website.
+Clicking on the Privacy Protection icon will show how many ads are blocked on this website.

 To allow ads on any website, click the shield icon and choose to Turn off for this site.

-You can also add your own filters or import and append an existing file and add/remove rules through manual addition or importing a file.
-You can add and remove trusted sites to allow some websites that you trust to show ads.
+You can also add your filters or import and append an existing file and add/remove rules through manual addition or importing a file.
+You can add and remove trusted sites to allow some websites you trust to show ads.

 While uBlock Origin is relatively less resource-hungry than other ad blockers, Opera Adblock is still the most efficient browser due to built-in adblocking.